carfreesc/carfreesc.github.io/notes.md

 ### Pittsburgh

-The possibilities for Pittsburgh are:
+The possibilities to/from Pittsburgh are:
 <ul>
 <li>The Fullington and Greyhound routes listed above</li>
-<li>Direct Amtrak from Tyrone</li>
+<li>Direct Amtrak to/from Tyrone</li>
 <li>Use the Amtrak Thruway service from State College.
 It's not great: catch the Greyhound downtown at 1:25 PM and take a short ride to Altoona.
 Wait in Altoona for three hours, until you catch the westbound Pennsylvanian.
-(If you're crazy enough to do this, you would probably be interested in the Altoona Railroaders Memorial Museum, which is right there, and a nice way to spend the layover.)
+(If you're crazy enough to do this, you are likely to be interested in the Altoona Railroaders Memorial Museum, which is right there, and a nice way to spend the layover.)
 </li>
 </ul>